Dominican Citizenship & Nationality Services

 Benefits of Dominican citizenship:

-• Right to live and work in the Dominican Republic
+• Right to live, work, and study in the Dominican Republic

 Common scenarios:

-• US citizens with Dominican parents seeking dual citizenship
+• US citizens with Dominican parents applying for dual citizenship

-• Europeans proving Dominican ancestry for heritage documentation
+• Europeans proving Dominican ancestry for official records

 Dominican Nationality Certificates